worldbank/GEEST/README.md

    - Highly enabling
 ```

-To access the User Manual for GEEST and the necessary installation files for QGIS, please visit the GitHub repository via the following link: [insert link].
+To access the User Manual for GEEST and the necessary installation files for QGIS, please visit the GitHub repository via the following link: https://github.com/worldbank/GEEST.

 ### 5. Implementation

 The GEEST was tested in three pilot countries – Comoros, Dominican Republic, and Papua New Guinea (PNG) – to assess its functionality.
 The selection of these countries was strategic, considering their varied geographic regions, income levels, sizes, population densities, and data availability.
 Testing the GEEST across such a broad range of conditions ensured that its usefulness, applicability, and functionality in different contexts could be accurately tested.
-The findings and insights derived from the GEEST implementation are documented in the Implementation Report, accessible through the following link [insert link].
+The findings and insights derived from the GEEST implementation are documented in the Implementation Report, accessible through the following link: [insert link].

 #### INDIVIDUAL DIMENSION RESULTS IN PILOT COUNTRIES